step818/foodtruck-cli/README.md

 Then type `npm -v` in the command line and hit Enter to make sure NPM was installed.
 The version of NPM you downloaded will appear, something like `6.12.0`.

+### Opening the Food Truck CLI Program

 Drag or copy the "foodtruck-cli" folder to your desktop.

 Open your terminal and `cd` to the `foodtruck-cli` project directory.

+Once inside the root directory, to build locally, `npm install` and `npm link`

-Once inside the root directory, use the command `$ show-open-food-trucks --help`, to see a menu of valid commands.
+Once inside the root directory, use the command `show-open-food-trucks --help`, to see a menu of valid commands.

+If this returns an error, ` node . --help ` or `node . -h` will return the correct help menu to the console.
+The `npm link` command isn't recognized by your terminal, since that is the command that allows the custom `show-open-food-trucks` to work.

 You will need to apply your own API token, instructions on how to do so follow:

+If the `show-open-food-trucks -h` command is not recognized, then use ` node . config -k=<ApiToken> ` but insert your Api token in place of the `<ApiToken>`.

 Use the ` show-open-food-trucks config -k=<ApiToken> ` command with your API token to configure the program to gain access to the DataSF API.

+This will safely save your Api Token for use of the CLI program so that you won't have to configure your way through the back end of the code.
+And your token will not be visible to any one else either.

-Next, use the ` show-open-food-trucks now ` command to have a table with food truck names and locations be displayed.
+Next, use the ( ` node . now ` ) or ` show-open-food-trucks now ` command to have a table with food truck names and locations be displayed.

 Enjoy!